Back to blog

 Where to check:

-• Tax records: Some counties list HOA assessments or CDD (Community Development District) fees on the tax record.
+• Tax records.
+Some counties list HOA assessments or CDD (Community Development District) fees right on the tax record.

-• The listing: The MLS listing should disclose HOA status and dues amount, but listings are wrong more often than you'd think.
+• The listing.
+The MLS should disclose HOA status and dues amount, but listings are wrong more often than you'd think.

-• The listing agent: Sometimes the simplest approach is best.
-Call and ask.
+• The listing agent.
+Sometimes the simplest approach works.
+Just call and ask.

 Don't assume there's only one.
 Check for master associations, sub-associations, and CDDs.
-A single property can be subject to two or three separate associations, each requiring separate document orders.
+I've seen a single property subject to three separate associations, each requiring its own document order.
+That's three portals, three fees, three tracking deadlines, and a fourth headache when you realize none of the portals share login credentials.
+It's rarely obvious from the listing alone.

 Step 2: Find the Management Company

-This is where the real friction lives.
 You've confirmed the property is in an HOA.
-Now you need to know who manages it so you can order documents.
+Now you need to figure out who manages it so you can order documents.
+This step ranges from trivial to maddening depending on the community.

 Methods, ranked by reliability:

 1. 1.Management certificates (in states that require them).
 Texas, for example, requires HOAs to record a management certificate with the county clerk.
-Search county records for the most recent certificate — it should name the management company.
+Search county records for the most recent certificate, and it should name the management company.

 1. 1.Previous closings in your files.
 If your company has closed in this community before, check your records.
-This is why maintaining an internal management company database is so valuable.
+This is why maintaining an internal management company database matters so much.

 1. 1.The management company's website.
 Some companies list the communities they manage.
 Search "[management company name] + [community name]" or use the company's community search tool.

 1. 1.Community website or social media.
 Many HOAs have websites that identify the management company.
-Facebook groups for HOA communities sometimes list management contact info.
+Facebook groups for HOA communities sometimes list management contact info too.

 1. 1.The listing agent.
-They should know, but they don't always.
+They should know.
+They don't always.

 1. 1.Direct contact with the HOA board.
-If all else fails, contact the HOA board directly.
+If nothing else works, contact the board directly.
 The recorded declaration usually has a registered agent address.
 The county business registry may have current contact information.

-Average time for this step: 5 minutes (known community) to 45 minutes (unknown, self-managed HOA with no web presence).
+Average time for this step: 5 minutes if you know the community.
+Up to 45 minutes for an unknown, self-managed HOA with no web presence.
+That 45-minute version is the one that ruins your day.

 Step 3: Navigate the Portal